2011 in Bellator MMA: Results

-Silva defeated Adkins via unanimous decision (30–26, 30–27, 30–27).

 Bellator 45

 Bellator 45 was a mixed martial arts event held by Bellator Fighting Championships.
-The event took place on May 21, 2011 at the L'Auberge du Lac Resort in Lake Charles, Louisiana.
+The event took place on May 21, 2011, at the L'Auberge du Lac Resort in Lake Charles, Louisiana.
 The card featured final round fights in the Bellator Season Four Featherweight and Light Heavyweight Tournaments.
 The event was distributed live in prime time by MTV2.

 Background

 Kalvin Hackney, whose fight was canceled at Bellator 36, was moved to fight at this event.

 A bout between Thiago Santos and Derrick Lewis was scrapped after Santos suffered an injury.

 The event drew an estimated 264,000 viewers on MTV2.